Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

-Recall from Section~\ref{section:subsub-CQ} that the openness property of the W-SRCQ (Proposition \ref{prop:open-W-SOC}) and the constraint nondegeneracy (Proposition \ref{coro:open-CN}) lead to Theorem~\ref{thm:CN-W-SRCQ}, which characterizes constraint nondegeneracy via the local collective validity of the W-SRCQ.
+Recall from Section~\ref{section:subsub-CQ} that the openness property of the W-SRCQ (Proposition \ref{prop:open-W-SRCQ}) and the constraint nondegeneracy (Proposition \ref{coro:open-CN}) lead to Theorem~\ref{thm:CN-W-SRCQ}, which characterizes constraint nondegeneracy via the local collective validity of the W-SRCQ.
 For second order conditions, however, the picture is more subtle: the strong second order sufficient condition (S-SOSC) is not, in general, stable in the same stratified sense.
 Consequently, establishing a dual analogue of Theorem~\ref{thm:CN-W-SRCQ}, that is, relating the S-SOSC to the local collective validity of the W-SOC, requires additional assumptions and more delicate technical tools.
-As a first step in this direction, we introduce a second order necessary condition (SONC) at a primal-dual pair.
+Observe that if a self-adjoint linear operator $\mathcal{Q}$ on a Euclidean space $\mathbb{X}$ satisfies